polarlabs/osquery-rust/tutorial/README.md

 ## Rust toolchain

-The easiest way to install the rust toolchain is via [[LINK_TO_RUSTUP|rustup]].
+The easiest way to install the Rust toolchain is via [[LINK_TO_RUSTUP|rustup]].

-You can check your rust installation by executing the following commands.
+You can check your Rust installation by executing the following commands.

 ```
 $ cargo --version